Welcome, we’re glad you’re here!

-Our team is passionate about providing effective counseling and nutrition services within a caring, authentic relationship.
-We strive to empower you to overcome whatever is holding you back from living the life you want to live.
+We are passionate about providing effective counseling and nutrition services within a caring, authentic relationship.
+Our providers strive to empower you to overcome whatever is holding you back from living the life you want to live.
 We want to support you in embracing who you are and living courageously.

 Catherine Tilford, MA, NCC, LPC, CEDS Founder & Director